 - TIS NH 04-09 Wearing Gas Tight Suits

 The HART Initial EDBA course is the first stage of the NARU HART Operatives course.

 Places on this course are only available to new HART recruits who have already met both the Physical Competency Assessment and Occupational Health requirements established for new HART recruits.
 To be eligible for this course you must be recruited to a HART unit and have secured your HART Operations Manager’s authorisation to attend.
 For further information on HART eligibility criteria please click on this link. hart_eligibility_criteria_v_5_jan_11

 To reserve places on this course your HART Operations Manager should request these via the National Operations Managers’ Group.

 Candidates will be expected to undergo intensive practical assessments of their competence whilst wearing PPE.
 It is therefore incumbent on the candidate to ensure they have a fitness level commensurate with the demands of the course.
-It is imperative that staff attending are aware of the physical challenges this course involves.
-Therefore it is essential delegates are physically fit and injury-free to partake.
+It is imperative that staff are aware of the physical and mental challenges this course involves.
+Therefore it is essential delegates are physically and mentally fit and injury-free to partake.

 The minimum fitness requirements are those demonstrated in the physical competency assessments (PCA) conducted during the selection process.

-It is imperative that all candidates have had a quantitive fit-tested (Portacounted) prior to arrival at the course.
+It is imperative that all candidates have had a quantitive fit-tested (Portacounted face mask) whilst wearing a flash hood and helmet prior to arrival at the course.
 Candidates must be able to provide an in-date fit-test certificate on-request by the course instructors.